 Which brings me to a downside of naming rights: It’s like buying a license for corporate laziness.
 It’s big.
 It’s visible.
 It’s just so easy to get self-congratulatory about it and forget that it has to be worked.
 Think I’m wrong?
 Start paying attention to naming rights sponsors of the events and venues you attend.
 Put your civilian (non-industry) hat on and try to pick out the meaningful impact those sponsors have on you.
 Have they made the experience better for you – amplified the good stuff, ameliorated the bad stuff?
 Have they understood and respected the experience?
 Have they made you change your perceptions or behaviours at all?
 I have lost count of the times I have walked into a venue or event, to see the naming rights sponsor get all of the visibility, but be totally out-marketed by lower level sponsors who can’t rest on that visibility.

 Another upside for really big naming rights (think: stadiums) is that there are a number of studies that have shown that, upon announcement of a naming rights, the company’s market capitalisation increases significantly.
 That said, those same studies also show that, in most cases, those increases are not sustained for very long.
-In any case, I know it’s a factor in some decisions, and if you look at stadium naming rights in America, the fact that over 50% are currently held by banks, car companies, and airlines – three of the industries under the most pressure in the past few years – I don’t think that’s a coincidence.
+In any case, I know it’s a factor in some decisions, and if you look at stadium naming rights in America, the fact that a large proportion are held by brands in industries that have been under the most pressure in the past few years – I don’t think that’s a coincidence.

 The upshot of all of this is that I think you should only go for naming rights if you are absolutely sure it’s not just corporate ego, you use that buying power to grab lots of amazing, strategic benefits (not just visibility), and you’re fully prepared to use what you’ve got.
 If you do these things, it’s probably worth the premium.